 On This Page Navigation

 Becoming a National Monument

 Local residents (including the Fremont Culture and Mormon pioneers) have long appreciated the Capitol Reef region for its natural beauty and many resources.
 As early as 1914, entrepreneur (and later Utah Legislature representative) Ephraim Portman Pectol and his brother-in-law (and Utah Legislative Senator) Joseph S. Hickman worked to protect the Capitol Reef area first as a state park, and later as a national monument.
-Pectol and Hickman valued the natural and cultural they found as they explored the Waterpocket Fold, and wanted to share these wonders with other people.
+Pectol and Hickman valued the natural and cultural resources they found as they explored the Waterpocket Fold, and wanted to share these wonders with other people.
 They also hoped tourism could boost the local economy, the way it did when Zion and Bryce Canyon National Parks were established.
 Pectol and Hickman took photos and wrote stories about “Wayne Wonderland” to promote the region on a statewide level.

 Less than a week after the Utah Legislature created a Board of State Park Commissioners, with the goal of establishing new state parks, including “Wayne Wonderland State Park,” Hickman drowned in nearby Fish Lake.
 With Hickman’s death, much of the statewide support for a park was lost, and not regained until the 1930s.
 In 1932, the National Park Service sent Yellowstone National Park Superintendent Roger Toll to visit Wayne County, and he reported that “the area seems worthy of future investigation.”